O’Hara: Most causing trouble in Dinkytown were from suburbs

 Minneapolis and University of Minnesota police, along with the State Patrol, responded to 11 incidents last weekend involving the same crowd of young people, officials said.
 Unruly teens inundated the area near the U, throwing rocks, fighting and harassing people several nights in a row.

 A woman was assaulted while walking to her car in the 1200 block of SE.
-4th Street, while a crowd of four dozen broke into a fight in the 300 block of SE.
+4th Street, while fighting broke out in crowd of four dozen in the 300 block of SE.
 13th Avenue.
 Two groups of teens were found fighting in the 1400 block of SE.
 5th Street, and a large group harassed passersby nearby.

+Abdikadir Daud Hashi, 18, of Edina, has been charged with disorderly conduct and shooting fireworks, both misdemeanors; he will have a hearing on May 22.
+Another man, a 19-year-old from Minnetonka, also was arrested and jailed on similar allegations.

-When U students go home for the summer, business invariably slows in Dinkytown and misdemeanors typically go up.
-For years, residents and businesses have dealt with drag racing and episodes of coordinated shoplifting, dining and dashing around the start of summer.
+When U students go home for the summer, business invariably slows in Dinkytown, and misdemeanors typically go up.
+For years, residents and businesses have dealt with drag racing and episodes of coordinated shoplifting and dining and dashing around the start of summer.

-But what was truly alarming about last weekend's turmoil, he said, was the intensity of the interpersonal violence.
-In one widely shared video from Saturday night, about seven young people kicked and stomped on an individual curled up on the sidewalk outside Blarney's.
+What was truly alarming about last weekend's turmoil, he said, was the intensity of the physical violence.
+In one widely shared video from Saturday night, about seven young people kicked and stomped on a person curled up on the sidewalk outside Blarney's.

 "It has risen to a point that it's even more scary," Mulrooney said, noting the young people throwing rocks at police and other random people Friday night, a masked group fighting Saturday night and continued disorder into Sunday.